eddie-energy/architecture/arc42/04-solution-strategy/consent-facade/consent-facade.md

 6. The customer is redirected to the permissions administrator's website.
 7. The customer accepts (or declines) the request for data access.
 8. The EDDIE Framework is informed about the acceptance of the request.
-9. The acceptance is forwarded to the Consent Facade.
+9. The acceptance is forwarded to the Permission Facade.
 10. The acceptance is forwarded to the EP Website.
 11. A status update of the request is shown.